NaeemF-ng/dvwa-web-enum-personal-project3/README.md

 • Some directories can lead to critical vulnerabilities
 • Why mitigation is so essential to prevent sensitive information from being leaked

+## MITRE-ATT&CK-Mapping

+This project aligns the following MITRE ATT&CK techniques:

+• TA0043 - Reconnaissance, identifying the victim's environment before attacking
+• T1595 - Scanning the target to identify weaknesses, architecture, and attack surfaces
+• T1595.001 - Scanning for Vulnerable or Exposed Web Directories (The main technique of this project)
+• T1594 - Search Victim-Owned Websites